www.geode.net/GTOB/GTOB.pdf (Warning: 57 Mb download)

 July 13-17, 2015 | University of Colorado, Boulder

-Kristen St. John, Caroline Robinson, Ben Suranovic, and Cari Rand, James Madison University email@example.com
+Kristen St. John, Caroline Robinson, Ben Suranovic, and Cari Rand, James Madison University; and Denise Bristol, Hillsborough Community College.
+Questions and suggestions on the exercise should be directed to Kristen St. John: email@example.com

 Overview: This exercise uses empirical data and Google Earth to explore the surficial distribution of marine sediments in the modern ocean.
-Over 4000 sites are plotted with access to original data.
-An associated student exercise has 3 parts:
+Over 2500 sites are plotted with access to original data.
+We recommend first completing the Primer on Google Earth to become familiar with tools in Google Earth that are used in this exercise.
+The Exploring Marine Sediments in Google Earth exercise has four parts:

 - A First Look at Marine Sediments